Collapse of the World Trade Center

 The cleanup of the World Trade Center site involved round-the-clock operations and cost hundreds of millions of dollars.
 Some of the surrounding structures that had not been hit by the planes still sustained significant damage, requiring them to be torn down.
 Demolition of the surrounding damaged buildings continued even as new construction proceeded on the Twin Towers' replacement, the new One World Trade Center, which opened in 2014.

 Background

 When they opened in 1973, the Twin Towers were the tallest buildings in the world.
-They were the first buildings since 1931 to hold that distinction, taking over the lead of the Empire State Building in Midtown Manhattan.
+They had surpassed the previous record-holder, the 1931 Empire State Building in Midtown Manhattan.
 At the time of the attacks, only the Willis Tower (known then as the Sears Tower) in Chicago and the Petronas Towers in Kuala Lumpur, Malaysia, had held the title of tallest buildings in the world after them.
 Built with a novel "framed tube" design that maximized interior space, the towers had a high strength-to-weight ratio requiring 40 percent less steel than more traditional steel-framed skyscrapers.
 In addition, atop WTC 1 stood a 362 foot telecommunications antenna erected in 1978, bringing that tower's total height to 1730 ft, though as a nonstructural addition, the antenna was not officially counted.